daysch/groceries/README.md

 You may **comment out** individual products by typing a single `#` at the beginning of a line.
 You may comment out a block of lines by making a line with just the characters `###`.
 To end a comment, make another such line.

+Final note: It may take some trial and error to fine tune the valid/invalid possibilities to get the correct product.
+The first time you go through a shopping list, it may take time, but after that, you'll have the correct terms for each item and then it should go more smoothly.

 ## shopping_list.csv
 As mentioned above, the search results will be written to this file.